PTomlinson1/scoreboard/readme.md

 http://<YOUR-PI-IP-ADDRESS>/manual
 ```

-Then reboot your Pi to apply changes.

 ---

+# 🚀 Install the ESP32

+---

-## 🔄 Update the Scoreboard App
+## 🔄 Updating the Scoreboard App

 Once installed, you can update any time by running: